jonsterling/JonPRL/README.md

 It is still possible to prove membership and equality in the refinement logic, even though the categorical judgements are inaccessible.
-In order to do this, an equality type is introduced, whose *truth* is defined specifically so as to coincide with the (mere) evidence of the equality judgement.
+In order to do this, an equality type is introduced, whose *truth* is defined specifically so as to coincide with the (mere) evidence of CTT's equality judgement.
 In practice, you will often see goals like `H >> M in A [ext •]`, and in this case you are proving the proposition `M in A` (which is an abbreviation for `M = M in A`).
 Based on the meaning explanation for the refinement logic, you are indirectly